M-IFS | Multi-Faith Inclusive Framework Standard

 Why Choose M-IFS Accreditation?

-Setting the standard for inclusive workplaces – one employer at a time.
+Building inclusive workplaces for diverse religious and cultural needs – one accreditation at a time.

 → [Read more]

-M-IFS’ is a trademark and initiative of Invitise Ltd. Certification Mark registration is pending with the UK Intellectual Property Office (UK IPO).
-All M-IFS content, framework documents, and branding are protected by copyright.
+M-IFS is a trademark and initiative of Invitise Ltd. Registration of the M-IFS Certification Mark is currently pending with the UK Intellectual Property Office (UK IPO).
+All M-IFS content, framework materials, and branding are protected by copyright and may not be reproduced without permission.

 Accreditation Levels & Criteria